tango-controls/rest-api/doc/Home.md

 # URL example driven specification:

 All URLs in this section omit protocol//host:port part: `http://host:port`.
-An implementation may or may not add this to the hrefs.
+An implementation shall not add this to the hrefs, it is client's responsibility.

 For shortness all URLs use `<prefix>` for an API entry point: `/tango/rest/rc3/tango_host/tango_port`, or omit it completely.
 So `<prefix>/devices/sys/tg_test/1/attributes` (or `/devices/sys/tg_test/1/attributes`) actually means `/tango/rest/rc3/tango_host/tango_port/devices/sys/tg_test/1/attributes`, where _tango_host_ is a Tango host name, e.g. _hzgxenvtest_; _tango_port_ is a Tango database port number, e.g. _10000_.